paenian/PrintShift/docs/_portfolio/Prusa-Mini-Repair-power-supply.md

 After that, power goes to the power switch, and if that's turned on right back to the next faston connector.

 ### Fuses
 With the switch on, we can test the fuses.
-There are two - one for the heated bed that's a (7.5 amp fuse)[https://www.digikey.com/en/products/detail/littelfuse-inc/0297010-WXNV/146591] and one for everything else, a (3 amp fuse)[https://www.digikey.com/en/products/detail/littelfuse-inc/0297003-U/3427703].
+There are two - one for the heated bed that's a [7.5 amp fuse](https://www.digikey.com/en/products/detail/littelfuse-inc/0297010-WXNV/146591) and one for everything else, a [3 amp fuse](https://www.digikey.com/en/products/detail/littelfuse-inc/0297003-U/3427703).
 These are standard car fuses, available pretty much any auto place, and you can visibly see the fusible link - that wire in the middle - if the fuse is blown it's because that wire vaporized.

-If you're not great with numbers, or, um, reading, you can see that the (7.5 amp fuse)[https://www.digikey.com/en/products/detail/littelfuse-inc/0297010-WXNV/146591] has a much thicker wire than the (3 amp fuse)[https://www.digikey.com/en/products/detail/littelfuse-inc/0297003-U/3427703].
+If you're not great with numbers, or, um, reading, you can see that the [7.5 amp fuse](https://www.digikey.com/en/products/detail/littelfuse-inc/0297010-WXNV/146591) has a much thicker wire than the [3 amp fuse](https://www.digikey.com/en/products/detail/littelfuse-inc/0297003-U/3427703).
 The whole idea being that, if the current going in is too high, the fuse will die before any of your expensive, difficult to replace electronic componenets.

 A quick side note.
 If you do blow a fuse... what happened?
 Why did the fuse blow?
 If you don't know what caused the excessive power draw, replacing the fuse might not fix the problem.
 Certainly could be a power surge, or a voltage issue - but anytime you see a blown fuse, take a look around before you jam a penny in its place.

 ### Replacement
 Switches and fuses are easy enough to replace; links to parts down in the description.
 In a pinch you can bypass the switch and just jumper from one faston to the other, no problem.
 Bypassing the fuse, or running the wrong rating will work, too, but you risk catastrophic damage to your buddy board.
 Fuses are cheap - get the right one.

-If your supply's been hit by a tiny meteorite or otherwise beyond repair, replacements are available from (Prusa Research)[https://shop.prusa3d.com/en/minimini/1026-psu.html], but they're pretty expensive.
+If your supply's been hit by a tiny meteorite or otherwise beyond repair, replacements are available from [Prusa Research](https://shop.prusa3d.com/en/minimini/1026-psu.html), but they're pretty expensive.

 The connector is a 4-pin Mini-Din Kycon Snap and Lock DC Power Connector.
 You can replace the connector alone, if say it's bent or something, or even buy a replacement to add on to another 24v supply you have lying around.